NebulaTris/SynthIQ/README.md

-# SynthIQ
+# synthiq

-SynthIQ is a versatile SaaS AI application that combines the power of Next.js 13, React, Tailwind, and Prisma.
+synthiq is a versatile SaaS AI application that combines the power of Next.js 13, React, Tailwind, and Prisma.
 It's your all-in-one platform for generating images, videos, music, code, and engaging in conversations.

 ## Features

-1. **Image Generation**: Create stunning visuals with SynthIQ's advanced image generation capabilities.
+1. **Image Generation**: Create stunning visuals with synthiq's advanced image generation capabilities.

 2. **Video Generation**: Craft engaging videos effortlessly using AI-driven video generation tools.

-3. **Music Generation**: Let SynthIQ compose original tunes for your projects with its innovative music generation feature.
+3. **Music Generation**: Let synthiq compose original tunes for your projects with its innovative music generation feature.

-4. **Code Generation**: Simplify your coding tasks with SynthIQ's AI-driven code generation, making development faster and more efficient.
+4. **Code Generation**: Simplify your coding tasks with synthiq's AI-driven code generation, making development faster and more efficient.

-5. **Conversations**: Engage in conversations with SynthIQ's conversational AI, providing a unique and interactive experience.
+5. **Conversations**: Engage in conversations with synthiq's conversational AI, providing a unique and interactive experience.

 ## Tech Stack